Zig & Sharko: Characters

-Aside from the main characters, various episodes feature a variety of background and minor characters to the stories - jungle animals, aquatic lifeforms, and various human characters - in the first season, one of these human characters is portrayed as a Japanese cargo ship captain, who, as a running gag, frequently crashes his ship into the island and is forced to return home with a rubber dingy.
+Aside from the main characters, various episodes feature a variety of background and minor characters to the stories – jungle animals, aquatic lifeforms, and various human characters – in the first season, one of these human characters is portrayed as a Japanese cargo ship captain, who, as a running gag, frequently crashes his ship into the island and is forced to return home with a rubber dingy.
 Throughout the first season, several episodes featured the supporting character of Neptune, based on the mythological Roman god of the sea and portrayed as a vain, muscular merman with numerous killer whale henchmen, who competed with Sharko for Marina's love, despite her disliking him.
+He once trapped Marina with a sketchy contract.
 Marina despises him and often has to rely on Sharko and Zig to keep him at bay.
-The second season introduces Poseidon, portrayed as a muscular elderly merman, who served as Marina's adopted father in the episode "Father-In-Law", and an amnesiac human cargo plane pilot who often exhibits the behavior of a monkey due to his condition - one episode revolves around a flashback, where the pilot has met up with actual simians.
+The second season introduces Poseidon, portrayed as a muscular, elderly merman, who served as Marina's adopted father in the episode "Father in Law", and an amnesiac human ATR 72 cargo plane pilot who often exhibits the behavior of a monkey due to his condition – the episode "Back to Civilization" revolves around a flashback, where the pilot has met up with actual simians.
+Also introduced in season 2 was a dark and evil wizard who lives inside the volcano on the island named Hades, with a cold flame on the top of his head.
+He possesses a crush on Marina and constantly attempts to seduce her, but always fails due to bad habits, hygiene, terrifying her and/or nastiness.
+When that fails, he attempts to use his many artifacts of dark magic to take Marina by force.
+He is considered a mutual enemy by Zig and Sharko, and his appearances usually kill enough conflict between the two to have them team up in order to protect Marina from him.
+Also, the second season introduces a new running gag, where another cargo plane suffers unfortunate rear cargo door button malfunction and frequently causing several crates to be ejected into the land.